 Shipping Vincent Motorcycles

-(Please send your info/experiences !!)
+(Please send in your info/experiences !!)

-I just got my two vicent engines shipped by Berklay and they did a great job.
+I just got my two Vincent engines shipped by Berkley and they did a great job.
 Dennis Klainberg handled it and it came from Mike White’s house near Toranto Canada to Texas.
 Mike wanted it shipped one day after he had them crated and ready.
 After we got shipping arranged, Mike said they made contact with him, and they were there when he wanted them, had them loaded up and gone exactly when he wanted it.
 They shipped them to NYC for customs, then to me where I picked them up at the Dallas Fort Worth Airport.
 No problems, no damage, easy to deal with, very reasonable prices (cheaper than I could have driven there!).
 The crates looked like they didn’t have a mark on them.
 No damage to anything, and a great, quick job.
-Charlie Hamburger 7/24/06
+Charlie 7/24/06

 UK to USA: I had the Comet shipped from north of London to New York City last month.
 The shipper arranged pick-up at the residence, crating, customs and all paperwork and I picked it up at the Port of Elizabeth in New Jersey.
 Total cost was $2170 plus an additional $50 for lift loading at the depot.
 I was hoping to spend less, but would have had to be more involved with US Customs, DEP, NHTSA, and the various other Homeland Security issues regarding importation.